Transition to Adulthood

 Provides the "Full Life Ahead: A Workbook and Guide to Adult Life for Students and Families of Students with Disabilities."
 This guide was created to offer parents and students the tools and information necessary to plan for their future.
 Developed and written by parents and students for other parents and students, this guide can help families successfully work through the transition process.

-Home of the National Health Care Transition Center, a national resource for health care professionals, families, youth, and state policy makers focusing on a young adult's transition from pediatric to adult health care.
+Home of the Center for Health Care Transition Improvement, a national resource for improving health care transition supports for youth moving into the adult health care system, for health care professionals, families, youth, and state policy makers.

 Healthy and Ready to Work

 Information and connections to health and transition expertise nationwide, for families and providers from those in the know, doing the work and living it.
 This site focuses on understanding systems, access to quality health care, and increasing the involvement of youth.
 It also includes provider preparation plus tools and resources needed to make more informed choices.